TheF1rstPancake/Kvasir/docs/frontend.rst

         :param id:  some unique id of the object that we just looked up.
 For example, for user's this is an email address; accounts use an account_id

 The reducers that take these actions are also very similar.
-Each reducer is actually composed of two smaller reducers - a *searched* reducer and a *base* reducer.
+Each reducer is actually composed of two smaller functions - a *searched* function and a *base* function.
 We do this because of the asynchronous nature of Redux actions mixed with the POST requests to our back-end.
 If someone searches a user, but then realizes they searched the wrong email and changes the search parameter, we need a way to handle that.

-These two reducers are:
+These two functions are:
-    1) .. function:: searched(state ={}, action)
+    1) .. function:: searched(state =defaultState, action)

         When a search action fires, update the object's state with the information we used to search (account_id, user's email, etc).